nommiin/CustomFeats/README.md

 3. Create new feats by using the `FeatCreate` function

 ## How To Use In Your Mod
 If you'd like to use CustomFeats in your already existing mod, then simply copy Feats.gml into your mod's directory.
-The GML file will automatically be loaded with your main script, just make sure to call the scripts prefixed with `__` (such as `__FeatMain`, `__FeatNewGame`, `__FeatLoad`) in their respective events (see "Event Functions")
+The GML file will automatically be loaded with your main script, just make sure to call the scripts prefixed with `__` (such as `__FeatMain`, `__FeatNewGame`, `__FeatLoad`) in their respective events (see "Event Functions" below)

 ## Mod Functions
 This is an outline of each public function that can be used to create/edit feats in your own mod: